Skip to content

 <Space>Yc " Cycle through themes

-Available themes include Catppuccin, OneDark, Tokyo Night, Nord, and GitHub Dark/Light.
+Themes: Catppuccin, OneDark, Tokyo Night, Nord, GitHub Dark/Light.

 Language Server Installation